hli226/mvnimpute/README.md

 downloaded package.
 You have to install the development package **devtools** for installing packages from GitHub.
 The packages that **mvnimpute** depends on will be automatically downloaded and installed.
-**NOTE: To correctly install the package from GitHub, you have to update the R software to at least version 3.6.0**.

 ### From local file